Dreaming381/Latios-Framework/README.md

 -   Sovogal – Primary author of Mimic’s Mecanim addon and made significant contributions to the Calligraphics module (including the name)
 -   canmom – Android support, Kinemation baking fixes, and build fixes
--   Fribur – Calligraphics text processing and shader improvements
+-   Fribur – Calligraphics rich text overhaul and shader improvements
 -   Dechichi01 – Various fixes and improvements for Core, Psyshock, and Kinemation
 -   Anthiese – Mac OS support